 Email at Spencer(at)MacGuff(dot)in | Follow on Twitter

 Spencer was born and raised in New Mexico.
 He grew up with the many great films of the 1980’s before having his world rocked after seeing The Usual Suspects.
 He moved to Washington State to go to the University of Washington, and upon graduation began working in Seattle’s independent film community.
-Since then he become a core team member on Seattle’s True Independent Film Festival, the communications director of IFP/Seattle, and the producer of the MacGuffin Film Podcast and Backroom Comics Podcast.
+Since then he become a core team member on Seattle’s True Independent Film Festival, the communications director of IFP/Seattle, and the producer of the MacGuffin Film Podcast.
 Any free time he currently has is split between working on film projects and watching films.

 Email at Allen(at)MacGuff(dot)in | Follow on Twitter